Updated May 2025

 • Curate content to represent a theme or an argument.

-• Analyze data for patterns, properties, interactions.
+• Produce an analysis of data for patterns, properties, interactions.

 • Generate code for a standard or novel problem.